Why a Wellness Wheel?

 The Spare Tire

 Back in 2004, I could not ignore that my physical self was one of the biggest struggles.
 It was impacting my emotional health, and other areas of life, as well.
 I was concerned about my health and wanted to be an active parent and good role-model for my, then, young children.
-Adopting a holistic approach to weight loss allowed me to move away from the restrictive yo-yo dieting pattern I had been in for a long time, overhaul my nutrition, mindfulness and movement practices, and feel more balanced in the “physical” realm of my current Wheel of Wellness.
+Adopting a holistic approach to weight loss allowed me to move away from the restrictive yo-yo dieting pattern I had been in for a long time, overhaul my nutrition, mindfulness and movement practices, and feel more balanced in the “physical” realm of my current wellness wheel.
 Even without the image of the specific Wheel of Wellness exercise, at that time, simply thinking of myself as a whole person, and not just the symptom of being overweight, shifted my focus to wellness, rather than just weight loss.

 Focus on the Positive

 Also, by visualizing the most notable areas of imbalance on your Wheel of Wellness, you can begin to make note of all the positive in your life; areas where you excel.
 Maybe you have a great social life, fulfilling career, balanced finances, and strong emotional health, but you just have not translated that success in other areas of life to your physical health.
-This exercise can help you tap into your strengths and gain clarity about the steps you need to take to facilitate change.
+This wellness wheel exercise can help you tap into your strengths and gain clarity about the steps you need to take to facilitate change.
 Of course, this prospect of change, no doubt, will impact your emotional well-being, to some degree.
 And, round and round we go, always striving to move towards balance.
 This is what wellness is; a process, not a final result.

 Asleep at the Wheel